 In terms of politics, Turin has always been on the communist left, but, in Italy, communism means that with your mind you’re a leftist, but with your wallet you are on the right.

 I didn’t fit in.
-At thirty, I realized I had to move.
+At thirty, I had to move.
 Everyone around me was getting married, having kids.
 I wasn’t designed for it.
 I started losing friends.
 I started feeling like a black sheep.
 It was subtle, but I knew.

 But I quickly learnt that the quality of life in London – the quality of relationships – is very different to Italy.
 Everyone is alone in London.
 People just brush against each other and we never get to know each other.

 Spending time together is most important.
 I don’t like the kind of friendships where people see each other once every six months.
 Friendship is about growing together.
 It’s like being a couple, without bunga-bunga.

-People often say that London is a good example of a place where different cultures live together.
-Yes, it’s an example.
-London an example of where people aren’t violent; we don’t kill each other here just because we’re from different cultures.
+London's an example of where people aren’t violent; we don’t kill each other here just because we’re from different cultures.

 I suppose this is, in a way, why I moved here.
 No one gives a shit about who I am; I can be whoever I want.
 Coming form a country that has a strong monoculture, here, I feel more relaxed.

 With people of different backgrounds, you just don’t know what to expect.
 You keep your guard up.
 You don’t want to offend.
 You don’t know what’s what.
 You just don’t feel at home.

 People who share cultures, they just understand the rules.
 It’s not about language.
 You look at each other, and there is something in your history that allows you to connect.

 It might look like contradiction.
 I left Italy because everyone was the same and expected me to be the same; I don’t feel at home in London where we don’t share much and where no one cares.

 Now, whenever I go to Italy, I don’t feel Italian.
 At the same time, I’m definitely not a Londoner.

-I mean, I’m Italian, we talk a lot, Jesus, fuck me, not to be able to say things, nightmare.
+I mean, I’m Italian, we talk a lot, Jesus, not to be able to say things, nightmare.
 It took me over a year to learn to get by.

 I miss the Italian lifestyle.
 In London, quality of everything is very low.
 Food, transport, life, housing, clothes, always poor quality, no matter how much you pay.

-Around the world, everyone is voting for the right, with good reason.
-Globalization is a complete failure.
+Around the world, everyone's voting for the right, with good reason.
+Globalisation's a complete failure.
 I read today in a liberal paper that the wealth of eight richest people is equivalent to fifty per cent of the wealth of all poor people.
-With that, how can anyone think we live in good times?

-People like Donald Trump, they’re the antidote to globalization.
+People like Donald Trump, they’re the antidote to globalisation.
 Berlusconi was the same, but nobody cares about Italy, so only when someone like that wins in the US there is a fuss.

 When things aren’t working, people vote for people who can break the cycle.
 Of course Trump isn’t a representative of the common man.
 But he calls out the problems everyone talks about, but no one addresses head on.

 He himself can’t do anything, but the people around him can; they’re clever people with experience; they know what they’re doing and they can make a change while Trump plays golf and bullshits on Twitter.

 But at least we’re all now interested in the frustrations of the common people.
 We’ve been jolted.

 Davide Trotta is a dreamer with eyes wide open.
 He’s an IT guy on a mission to eradicate bureaucracy and faceless bureaucrats from the planet Earth by means of technology.
-He loves cats and is passionate about animal welfare
+He loves cats and is passionate about animal welfare.